lgatto/2017_09_25_OpenScience_EPFL/slides.md

 Barriers are not technological, but rather socio-cultural and political.

-- Sytemic control and inertia
+- Systemic control and inertia
 - Vested interests by people in charge
 - Abuse of power dynamics
 - (Perceived) fear of being scooped